-Historical records date back to the seventh century, to the time of the Prophet Mohammad (peace be upon him), when was founded by Oveys Gharani.
+Historical records of Sufism date back to the seventh century, to the time of Prophet Mohammad (peace be upon him), when it was founded by Oveys Gharani.
 Sufism is generally accepted to be the mystical dimension of Islam.
-Hujwiri, in the eleventh century, presented several views of the origin of the term, “Sufi.”
+Hujwiri, in the eleventh century, presented several views of the origin of the term, “Sufi”.
 Some scholars say Sufism is derived from the word Ahl al-Suffa, or the People of the Bench, which refers to the platform on which the Holy Prophet Muhammad and the believers used to sit while worshipping God.
+1

 Others say that they were named Sufis because of their habit of wearing suf (wool).
 The habit of wearing wool next to the skin dates back to the first master of Islamic Sufis.
-While this theory of the derivation of the word does have a foundation in the practices of Sufism, the words of Hazrat Mir Ghotbeddin Mohammad Angha (qtd Angha 12) clarify this point: “While every Sufi wears wool, not every person who wears wool – suf – is a Sufi.”
-Others have concluded that Sufis were named so because of the safa, or purity, of their hearts and the cleanliness of their actions.
-Therefore, the practitioners of safa are called Sufis, meaning “pure-hearted.”
+While this theory of the derivation of the word does have a foundation in the practices of Sufism, the words of Hazrat Mir Ghotbeddin Mohammad Angha clarify this point: “While every Sufi wears wool, not every person who wears wool (suf) is a Sufi.”
+2 Others have concluded that Sufis were named so because of the safa, or purity of their hearts and the cleanliness of their actions.
+Therefore, the practitioners of safa are called Sufis meaning “pure-hearted.”

-The Sufi Pir, Hazrat Salaheddin Ali Nader Angha (12-13), tells us that while this allusion by historians is not incorrect, it is incomplete.
+The Sufi Pir, Hazrat Salaheddin Ali Nader Angha tells us that while this allusion by historians is not incorrect, it is incomplete.
 They have presented the outer form of Sufism, while its inner meaning has been beyond their personal experience.
-If we look closely at the last three hypotheses, we will note that to be called a Sufi has certain requirements.
+If we look closely at the last three hypotheses we will note that there are certain requirements in order to be called a Sufi.
 To be a companion of the Prophet surely requires a different mode of action and behavior.
 It requires purity of heart, spiritual awareness, and sacredness of goal.
-In essence, the people of the Bench, or the companions of the Holy Prophet, must have been aware of the significance of the teachings of the Holy Prophet and must have been intent on being trained by him, because they wanted to know God.
+In essence, the people of the Bench, or the companions of the Holy Prophet, must have been aware of the significance of the teachings of the Holy Prophet and must have been intent on being trained by him because they wanted to know God.
+3

 Thus if wearing wool was one of the conditions, they did so.
 Wearing wool was a mere reminder not to surrender to earthly absorptions.
-The aim was to reach a state of purity, through which they would be in direct relationship with God, unite with God, be annihilated in God, subsist in God, and then attest to the Oneness of God — as the Holy Prophet had declared, la-illaha-illallah.
-Reaching this state means that no other but God is in one’s heart — safa.
+The aim was to reach a state of purity, through which they would be in direct relationship with God, unite with God, be annihilated in God, subsist in God, and then attest to the Oneness of God as the Holy Prophet had declared: la-illaha-illallah.
+Reaching this state would be safa, meaning that no other but God is in one’s heart.